Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 fig7 and fig8 and fig 9
 Saturation Region:
 Channel voltage=Vgs-Vds
-When we increase the potential of Vds gradually we observe the three conditions at this point fig 10
+When we increase the potential of Vds gradually we observe the three conditions at this point:
+1.Vgs-Vds>Vth
+2.Vgs-Vds=Vth
+3.Vgs-Vds<Vth
 When there is no channel formed near the drain region then region is called the pinch-off region and the condition is Vgs-Vds<=Vt(paper written) fig 10
 Introduction to spice: